 Northern length of the alignment.
 View from the east (Scale 1m)

-A single stone row measuring 60m long, including 14 small-sized stones situated on a gentle west facing slope with extensive views towards Bodmin Moor.
+A single stone row measuring 60m long, including 13 small stones and one medium-sized stone situated on a gentle west facing slope with extensive views towards Bodmin Moor.
 The row is orientated NNE to SSW and the stone at the NNE end has been incorporated into a cairn suggesting that the cairn was added later.
 A restricted view of the sea may be of significance.
 This row forms part of an impressive ritual complex including six stone rows, nine cairns and a stone circle.
-There is also a later prehistoric settlement in the vicinity.
+There is also a prehistoric settlement in the vicinity.